GENERAL MISCELLANY

 signed at the colophon by the artist.

 Bibliography of the Fine Books Published by the Limited Editions Club, 489.
-Binding as above, front cover and spine with gilt-stamped title, in original coordinated slipcase; binding crisp and fresh, slipcase all but unworn.
-A very nice copy.
-(31469)
+Binding as above, front cover and spine with gilt-stamped title, in original coordinated slipcase; volume crisp and fresh, slipcase with the tiniest bit of fading.

 For GREEK & LATIN CLASSICS, click here.